SioKCronin/LSTM/README.md

 - [X] Generate a dataset of random 100,000 binary strings of length 50.
 - [X] Train the LSTM; what performance do you get?
-**With 10 epochs, I got 1.00 accuracy**
+**With 10 epochs, I got 0.4966 accuracy**
 - [X] Generate a dataset of random 100,000 binary strings, where the length of each string is independently and randomly chosen between 1 and 50.
 - [ ] Train the LSTM.
 Does it succeed?
 What explains the difference?
-Apriori: I believe the diminished performance we will see is because we have less data to train on because of the variable sequence lengths.
+Well, you have to pad the numbers to get a consistent length, which essentially creates new binary digits.

 ## Resources